-U.S. Where did events take place?
+Your turn: Without saying or writing anything, make a list in your mind of a few things you know about Dr. King, the civil rights movement, and racial equality in the U.S. Where did events take place?
 What was the reaction of different people?
 Why was change needed?

-- 4. Now we are ready to write down our ideas on our graphic organizer.
+Now we are ready to write down our ideas on our graphic organizer.
 There are two sections on the graphic organizer.
 Let's label the first section "Dr. King" and the second section "Equality."
 The second label will cover things about the civil rights movement and racial equality.
 We are going to record some of the ideas that we listed in our minds to get us ready to learn more about what Dr. King said and did to improve equality in the U.S. This will help us as we read today because we can check what we have written to make sure it is correct.
 If we learn any new things about Dr. King or equality, we can change or add to our graphic organizer.
-[Use a projector to share your graphic organizer and hand out student copies.] - My turn: Under "Dr. King," I'm going to write that he was a minister.
-Under "Equality," I'm going to write that there are not separate facilities for different races. - Let's try this together: You can write my ideas on your graphic organizer if that helps you, but you probably thought of other things you could list about Dr. King or equality.
-Tell me something you already know about our topics. - [Ask students to offer at least one more idea for each side of the organizer.] - Your turn: Keep adding all of the ideas you listed in your head.
+[Use a projector to share your graphic organizer and hand out student copies.]
+My turn: Under "Dr. King," I'm going to write that he was a minister.
+Under "Equality," I'm going to write that there are not separate facilities for different races.
+Let's try this together: You can write my ideas on your graphic organizer if that helps you, but you probably thought of other things you could list about Dr. King or equality.
+Tell me something you already know about our topics.
+Ask students to offer at least one more idea for each side of the organizer.]
+Your turn: Keep adding all of the ideas you listed in your head.
 You need at least three things on each side that you already know about Dr. King and equality.
 What did Dr. King do?
 Were other people working with Dr. King?
-What were some
+What were some major events in the struggle for racial equality?
+[Monitor students' graphic organizers to make sure they have accurate information written down.]
+Possible responses for "Dr. King" include:

-4. Possible responses for "Dr. King" include: leader of the Southern Christian Leadership Conference, led peaceful protests against segregation in the south, and assassinated by someone opposed to his beliefs.
-Possible responses for "Equality" include: everyone has the same options or chances, equal treatment under the law, and voting rights.
+- leader of the Southern Christian Leadership Conference - led peaceful protests against segregation in the South - assassinated by someone opposed to his beliefs Possible responses for "Equality" include:

+- everyone has the same options or chances

+- equal treatment under the law

+- voting rights

-[There is no specific error correction here because students are sharing their ideas about Dr. King, the civil rights movement, and racial equality.
+There is no specific error correction here because students are sharing their ideas about Dr. King, the civil rights movement, and racial equality.
 Monitor students as they complete their graphic organizers.
 If they make incorrect suggestions, such as confusing the time period of Dr. King with another struggle for equality, ask clarifying questions.
 For example, maybe a student is thinking of the women's rights movement or the treatment of immigrants in the U.S. It will be important to help the student distinguish this.]